-Athletic Apps: How To Design Interfaces for Sports
+Sports Apps: How To Tackle Interface Design for Athletics

-Designing for sports apps offers many similarities to traditional product design:
+Designing for sports apps looks a lot like traditional product design:

 Power Users and Information Density